Let’s look into this subject.

 Further, it is clear from the whole context of Scripture at the time of Jeremiah’s ministry that it was God himself who plucked up, broke down, destroyed, overthrew, built, and planted.
 Jeremiah was simply repeating God’s words.
 Jeremiah’s authority began and ended with God.
 God was the sources of his words, not the prophet’s own decrees.

 It is no good claiming Jeremiah’s authority if a modern prophet does not also want to suffer the consequences of punishment and judgment of an OT prophet, including death (Deut.
 18:20-22), from the Lord when the modern prophet misses it.
-Fortunately we live in another and better covenant, and modern prophets don’t have an OT prophet’s authority, requirement of total accuracy, and possible punishment.
+It is a blessing that we live in another and better covenant, and modern prophets don’t have an OT prophet’s authority, requirement of total accuracy, and possible punishment.
 That heavy responsibility is beyond them.

 3..
 OT prophets were called to write Scripture